elo-enterprises/lab-notebooks/printer/system-assembly--repair.md

 ### [Part 1 – Step 13.
 Assembling the Y Axis](http://www.support.modix3d.com/y-axis-assembly/)
 * Assembly:
   * Speed: Fast.
-  * Difficulty: Easy.
+  * Difficulty: Medium.
 * Issues:
+  * I did not use lock-tight glue when screwing in the screws in case I made a mistake and would have to redo the step. //TODO: Go back and check the screws after a few months of operation, and if any have come loose due to vibration, unscrew each, add a drop of glue and screw in again.
-* When printing test patterns, we noticed that circles came out warped, as ellipses.
+  * When printing test patterns, I noticed that circles came out warped, as ellipses.
 Modix said this is caused by the Y axis not being perfectly square.
-We
+I
     * loosened the front X idler and the set screw of the pulley connecting the front X belt to the X shaft,
     * loosened the front X belt,
     * connected the Y axis to the frame using the calibration jigs,
     * loosened the screws holding the Y axis profile to the X rails,
     * retightened the X belt,
     * retightened the Y axis screws,
     * retightened the pulley connecting the front X belt to the X shaft and the X idler,
     * removed the calibration jigs.
- This helped, but we also revisited this procedure after retightening the frame screws.
+   This helped, but I also revisited this procedure after retightening the frame screws.
 * [Troubleshooting - Layer Shifts](troubleshooting-issues.md#layer-shifts)
 <center>
 <table>